puniverse/capsule/README.md

 * `Windows-Script`: a startup script to be run *instead* of `Application-Class` on Windows, given as a path relative to the capsule's root
 * `Extract-Capsule`: if `false`, the capsule JAR will not be extracted to the filesystem (default: `true`)
 * `Min-Java-Version`: the lowest Java version required to run the application; Capsule will look for an appropriate installation
+* `Min-Update-Version`: a space-separated key-value ('=' separated) list mapping Java versions to the minimum update version required
 * `Java-Version`: the highest version of the Java installation required to run the application; Capsule will look for an appropriate installation
 * `JDK-Required`: if set to `true`, the Capsule will only be launched using a JDK, if one matching the requested versions is found.
 * `JVM-Args`: a list of JVM arguments that will be used to launch the application's Java process